rim-osman/Data-Analysis-Portfolio/README.md

 ### Global GDP Analysis (1998-2024)
 **Code:** [`Global_GDP_Analysis.sql`](https://github.com/rim-osman/PortfolioProjects/blob/main/GDP%20Portfolio%20Project.sql)

-**📌 Project Overview:** This project is an end-to-end data analysis pipeline exploring global GDP trends from 1998 to 2024.
+**📌 Project Overview:** This project presents an end-to-end SQL-based analysis of global GDP trends from 1998 to 2024.
-Using SQL for data preperation and analytics, the project uncovers insights about economic growth, regional performance, and income group dynalimcs.
-The goal is to analyze global economic trends and identify which countries, regions, and income groups contribute the most to GDP growth over time.
+The objective is to explore how economic power is distributed across countries, regions, and income groups, and to identify key patterns that can support strategic, financial, and policy-related decision-making.

 **Objectives:**
 - Clean and standardize raw GDP and metadata tables